Bachelor of Science Program

 Accreditation has two advantages for students.
 First, accreditation is a form of quality control.
 CAC sets minimum standards for every aspect of a degree program.
 They periodically send an evaluation team to examine everything from the degree requirements (which are stiffer than average, at their insistence) to the way classes are conducted and graded.
 They interview students, staff, and faculty.
 They examine facilities.
 A program is accredited only if everything is up to par.
 The second advantage of accreditation is that it increases the real market value of the B.S. in CS.
 Some companies (particularly those accustomed to hiring engineers) pay better starting salaries if the employee comes from an accredited degree program.
 They may give better job titles as well.

 Upon achieving junior standing at PSU (90 credits or more) and completing all lower-division CS requirements, students should file an Application for Admission to the CS program at the Computer Science Office.
 Admitted CS students are assigned an adviser and may register for upper-division CS courses.
-No more than eight credits of upper-division CS courses may be taken before admission to major status.
-Students who are not admitted to the department must obtain permission before registering for upper division courses.
 Questions about Undergraduate and Post-Baccalaureate admissions and course registration (capstone courses included) should be addressed to the undergraduate advisor: firstname.lastname@example.org

-Beginning Fall 2012, in order to be eligible for initial undergraduate admission, each student should meet the following requirements:
+In order to be eligible for CS program admission, each student should meet the following requirements:

 1. Have completed each of the following core Computer Science courses: CS162, CS163, CS201, CS202, CS250, and CS251 with a grade of C or better;